-The Muslim Brotherhood says the electoral system is rigged to sideline large towns and cities where it is strongest in favor of rural tribal areas where conservative, pro-government political forces are entrenched.
+The Muslim Brotherhood says the electoral system is rigged to sideline large towns and cities where it is strongest in favour of rural tribal areas where conservative, pro-government political forces are entrenched.

-Turnout was 47 percent by around 1500 GMT, officials said, but Islamists accused the authorities of trying to inflate a low turnout to disguise the impact of their boycott.
+Turnout was 56.5 percent by around 1700 GMT, when polls closed after voting had been extended for an extra hour, officials said, but Islamists accused the authorities of trying to inflate a low turnout to disguise the impact of their boycott.
 Official results were expected on Thursday.

 The Brotherhood's absence has reduced the election to a contest between tribal leaders, establishment figures and businessmen, with just a few of the 1,500 candidates running for recognized parties.
 Allegations of vote buying are rife.

-Jordan, a U.S.-backed monarchy, has seen large protests against corruption and criticizing King Abdullah, though not on the scale of those that toppled rulers in Egypt and Tunisia and led to civil wars in Libya and Syria.
+Jordan, a U.S.-backed monarchy, has seen large protests against corruption that were critical of King Abdullah, though not on the scale of those that toppled rulers in Egypt and Tunisia and led to civil wars in Libya and Syria.

 "God willing, these elections will produce a good parliament that will consider the needs of the citizens.
 We hope this parliament will be better than the previous one," said Iskandar Nuqul, a voter in Amman's first electoral district.